AndreWeiner/flowtorch/README.md

 - most algorithms run on CPU as well as on GPU
 - mixed-precision operations (single/double); switching to single precision makes your life significantly easier when dealing with large datasets
 - user-friendly Python library that integrates easily with popular tools and libraries like *Jupyterlab*, *Matplotlib*, *Pandas*, or *Numpy*
-- a rich tutorial collection to help you getting started
+- a rich tutorial collection to help you get started
 - interfaces to common data formats like [OpenFOAM](https://www.openfoam.com/), [VTK](https://vtk.org/) (for Flexi and SU2), [TAU](https://www.dlr.de/as/desktopdefault.aspx/tabid-395/526_read-694/), [iPSP](https://www.dlr.de/as/en/desktopdefault.aspx/tabid-183/251_read-13334/), CSV (for DaVis PIV data and raw OpenFOAM output)

 *flowTorch* can be also used easily in combination with existing Python packages for analysis and reduced-order modeling thanks to the interoperability between PyTorch and NumPy.
 Great examples are (by no means a comprehensive list):